abenstirling/SemanticNavigation/README.md

 Perform the data exploration step (i.e. evaluate your data, # of observations, details about your data distributions, scales, missing data, column descriptions) Note: For image data you can still describe your data by the number of classes, # of images, plot example classes of the image, size of image.

 Are sizes uniform?
-- No, we will need to crop.
+- No, images in the dataset are a range of sizes.

 Do they need to be cropped?
 - Yes.
 Some of our depth will be “fake” model output and will result in different dimensions and absolute values.